Cream Dior dress of Princess Margaret

-Princess Margaret wore a cream Dior dress for her 21st birthday commemorations at Sandringham House in 1951.
+Princess Margaret wore a cream-colored Dior dress for her 21st birthday commemorations at Sandringham House in 1951.
 The off-the-shoulder silk gown was created and customised by designer Christian Dior, whom Margaret became closely associated with.
 The princess was captured in the piece, dubbed one of her favourite dresses, by Cecil Beaton, with the portrait becoming one of the most memorable royal photographs of the twentieth century.
 The dress has been cited as a part of fashion history, and has been a part of the permanent collection at the Museum of London since 1968.

 Background

 Princess Margaret originally met Dior during her first trip to Europe.
 Following his first fashion show in London, Dior put together a special presentation at the Embassy of France for members of the royal family, including Margaret, Queen Elizabeth II, Princess Marina, Duchess of Kent, and Princess Olga of Greece and Denmark.
 Dior admired the princess's style and described her as "very charming".
 In terms of dressing, her sister was expected to remain loyal to British brands, whereas Margaret could afford to take bolder risks with fashion.
 She subsequently became one of his first high-profile English clients.
 In 1951, Princess Margaret ordered her 21st birthday gown from the Dior's 'Oblique' line, an adaption of the 'Matinee Poetique' design that had been presented in the Spring/Summer collection.